Flatting and private rental

 - Are they social people or prefer to keep to themselves?

 - How messy is their room? - this maybe a good indicator on how they will keep the flat

 - Do they study in the same course as you?

 Further information on flatting can be found on Tenancy Services NZ.

 You can search online for flats or available rooms to rent in Hamilton and Tauranga.
-We recommend you arrive 1-2 weeks before the semester starts in order to find suitable accommodation and to settle in!
+We recommend you arrive 1-2 weeks before the trimester starts in order to find suitable accommodation and to settle in!

 Find your flat online:

 Temporary/short-term accommodation in the Halls of Residence